just-ai/rasa-heroku-template/README.md

 Heroku will automatically handle the changes, re-build NLU model and re-start the server.

-_Please note that locally trained NLU models won't be pushed to the Heroku repository._
+> Please note that locally trained NLU models won't be pushed to the Heroku repository.

-_Also note that your source code is not visible via Internet once Heroku hosts your Git repository in private zone._